 Music Career Coaching for University Career Counselors

 Music students pay the same required fees as other college students, yet university career centers often lack the resources and expertise to provide comprehensive career counseling to musicians.
-In this residency, Gerald Klickstein works with career counselors and career center directors, providing them them with conceptual frameworks to understand common music occupations, templates for creating domain-specific resumes, tools to understand how musicians use the Internet, and guidelines to help music students become equipped for rewarding and high-demand careers.
+In this residency, Gerald Klickstein works with career counselors and career center directors, providing them them with conceptual frameworks to understand common music occupations, materials such as templates for creating domain-specific resumes, tools to understand how musicians use the Internet, and guidelines to help music students become equipped for rewarding and high-demand careers.

 Grant Writing Strategies that Succeed